igalarzab/mcp-multi-weather/README.md

 $ uv run pytest --ow-api-key=DUMMY  # To run tests against the real OpenWeather API
 ```

-You can also check the syntax and lint the code with ruff:
+You can also check the syntax and lint the code with pyright and ruff:

 ```
+$ uv run pyright
 $ uv run ruff check
+$ uv run ruff format
 ```